 Rebecca Carr, LPC, NCC, PMH-C

 Hi there!
 I’m Rebecca.
 Glad you are here.
-Let me tell you a little bit about myself and my background.

 I like to use humor too, because sometimes, it’s the best therapy and helps to reset perspectives.
 In a non-judgmental, positive environment we will work through emotions, perceptions, and challenges that may be impeding you from living an essentially better life.